Asking your question

 The default, venue = "gh"

-, gives you “GitHub-Flavored Markdown”.
+, gives you “GitHub-Flavored Markdown”,

-script, with commented output interleaved.
+R script, with commented output interleaved with pieces of code.

 Check out the formatting options in the help file with